Main Image

 In this article, we will provide details about the various types of lighting equipment that you can purchase to create stunning images!

-1. Continuous Lighting Kits
+Continuous Lighting Kits

-Continuous lighting is primarily useful in product and still life photography or video.
+Continuous lighting is primarily useful in product and still-life photography or video.
 A huge advantage to this type of lighting is that you can visualize how your light will appear in your image before you begin shooting, thus making it easier to adjust your lighting quickly.
-This type of lighting is great for beginners because it lets you manipulate your light more manually and is very cost efficient compared to other models of lighting kits.
+This type of lighting is great for beginners because it lets you manipulate your light more manually and is very cost-efficient compared to other models of lighting kits.

 There are three major types of continuous lighting bulbs: fluorescent, tungsten & LED.
 All types generate great results, so choosing which to use is mainly a matter of personal preference.

 Fluorescent is generally easier to find in studio lighting and does not overheat, so that is what most studio photographers use.
 LED is a safer option to tungsten because they tend to not overheat as much.
-Regardless of which color balanced bulbs you use, remember to set your camera’s white balance to Auto or specifically according to the type of bulb you’re using to generate accurate colors.
+Regardless of which color-balanced bulbs you use, remember to set your camera’s white balance to Auto or specifically according to the type of bulb you’re using to generate accurate colors.

 A set of two lights will allow for more versatility in your lighting setups.
+Here are a few great options for continuous lighting kits to photograph product images:

 Take your continuous lighting kit one step further by purchasing an adjustable power kit.

-2. Speedlight Lighting Kits
+Speedlight Lighting Kits

 Speedlights are external flash units that can be used along with umbrellas and softboxes to disperse light.
 They are faster than normal flashes and can be very versatile.
 It is best to use speedlights for stills, product shots, or action shots at weddings and sporting events.